Illegal tobacco campaign

-Last year we launched a campaign across Surrey, urging the public to recognise the damage sales of illegal tobacco can do in local communities and report the criminals involved in illegal sales.
+Within the past few years campaigns have been launched across Surrey, urging the public to recognise the damage sales of illegal tobacco can do in local communities and report the criminals involved in illegal sales.

 The risks of illegal tobacco

 Illegal tobacco across the country is becoming a significant problem with organised criminal gangs targeting vulnerable people by selling cigarettes and hand rolled tobacco at reduced prices.
-Surrey is no exception with illicit tobacco being found by Surrey Trading Standards in many boroughs across the county.
+Surrey is no exception with illicit tobacco being found by Buckinghamshire and Surrey Trading Standards across the county.
 The availability of cheaper illegal tobacco undermines the efforts of smokers from quitting and instead encourages more smoking among both adults and young people.

 Common brands of illegal tobacco to look out for include Jin Ling, Raquel, Richman and Camelford which cannot legitimately be bought in the UK.
 However, if tobacco products do not contain health warnings written in English or display the 'UK DUTY PAID' fiscal mark, they are also illegal.